BRAIN INJURY ATTORNEYS

 When medical practitioners suspect that someone has sustained a brain injury they generally take a detailed neurological examination of the patient in order to determine the severity of the injury.
 This examination involves a physical inspection, talking to the patient if they are conscious, and taking photos of the brain with brain imaging technology such as a CAT scan, MRI, SPECT, and/or PET scan.
 Information gathered from the examination helps doctors determine the severity of the brain injury (for example, whether the injury can be classified as mild, moderate, or severe).
 There are a few different systems that doctors use to rate the severity of brain injuries, the most common of which is the Glasgow Coma Scale.

-The Glascow Coma Scale ranks brain injuries on a 15 point scale based on the patient’s motor responses, verbal responses, and eye opening responses.
-To determine a patient’s score, doctors test the patient’s responses in each of these categories and then add all three score together to determine how severe the patient’s brain injury actually is.
-The metric used on the Glascow Coma Scale is outlined below:
+The Glasgow Coma Scale ranks brain injuries on a 15-point scale based on the patient’s motor responses, verbal responses, and eye-opening responses.
+To determine a patient’s score, doctors test the patient’s responses in each of these categories and then add all three scores together to determine how severe the patient’s brain injury actually is.
+The metric used on the Glasgow Coma Scale is outlined below:

 6 – Obeys commands fully

 5 – Localizes to noxious stimuli

 4 – Withdraws from noxious stimuli